Agrimatics/activemodel-datastore/RELEASING.md

 3. Edit the gem's version.rb file, changing the value to the new version number.

+4. Run `rubocop`.
+The code base must have no offenses.

-3. Run the gem tests with `rake test`.
+5. Run the gem tests with `rake test`.

-4. Run the example Rails app tests with `rails test`.
+6. You need to `cd test/support/datastore_example_rails_app/` and run the example Rails app tests with `rails test`.

-5. Update the CHANGELOG.md.
+7. Update the CHANGELOG.md.

+8. Commit and push to master.

-6. Run the `rake release` command.
+9. Run the `rake release` command.
 This will package the gem, a tag for the version of the release in Github and push to Rubygems.